+

 The Red Line

 The Red Line is a real-time physical system that translates ongoing news coverage into a shifting signal of political and social conditions.
-Drawing on the metaphor of a “red line” — a point of no return — the device evaluates news articles from multiple sources to generate a live meter reflecting the current state of affairs.
+The device evaluates news articles from multiple sources to generate a live meter reflecting the current state of affairs.
 A movable red marker allows a personal threshold to be set and adjusted over time, making visible how boundaries that once felt fixed can gradually shift.

-Rather than offering conclusions, The Red Line externalizes the process of adaptation itself, raising questions about when endurance becomes normalization.
+The Red Line aims to externalize the process of adaptation itself, raising questions about when endurance becomes normalization.

 The Red Line was presented at the Williamsburg Art & Historical Center, New York, April–May 2025, and at All St Gallery, New York, November 2025